farshaddavoudi/ExcelWizard/README.md

 Easily generate Excel file based on a C# model dynamically in a very simple and straightforward way.
 In addition, make the generated Excel file directly downloadable from Browser without any hassle in case of using Blazor application.
 The package is a wrapper for ClosedXML and BlazorFileDownload packages.

 # How to Use
+1- Install `EasyExcelGenerator` pacakge from nuget package manager.

-1- Register EasyExcelGenerator Service in your application (API or Blazor) by using the AddEasyExcelServices extension.
+2- Register EasyExcelGenerator Service in your application (API or Blazor) by using the AddEasyExcelServices extension.
 ```
 // Has a `isBlazorApp` argument (default is `false`).
 In case of using in Blazor application
 // For Blazor, pass the true value to register necessary services.